 The Charismatic movement has been (often rightly) taken to task for excesses, abuses, and cultural flaws that obstruct the Gospel.
 Nevertheless the Charismatic renewal throughout the world has been in my estimation a mostly positive movement, and has given us a language and theology to describe the more experiential aspects of the Christian faith.
 Although in past I have been hesitant to use the label, I now embrace charismatic as a word that accurately describes one aspect of my faith practice.
 Here are three reasons I still consider myself a charismatic Christian:

-1) I’m a mystic.
+1) I believe in mystical experiencs and the value of contemplative practice.
 I believe that as result of the merits of Christ and gift of the Holy Spirit, it is possible and desirable for Christians to have direct, unmediated experiences of God.
 These kind of experiences include visions, dreams, “promptings,” and deepened awareness of the presence of and union with God.
 I also find great value in practicing the Spiritual Disciplines as means to strengthen my consciousness of the Divine and open myself to the sanctifying work of the Holy Spirit on my heart.
 Mystical experiences have been part of Christianity from the beginning–whole passages and books of the Bible were written as a result of such things.
 Many passages also detail the kind of direct experience I am talking about (cf. Acts 9:10, Acts 11:5, Rom.
 8:16, Rom.
 9:1, etc).

 2) I believe all of the biblical gifts of the Holy Spirit are available to contemporary Christians.
 I am as-yet unconvinced that the so-called “sign gifts” of speaking in tongues (“private prayer language”) and prophetic speech (“words of knowledge”) and healing have ceased for any compelling theological reason.
 I know too many Godly, sane, people that have experienced these things to simply dismiss them as “emotionalism” or “a psychological phenomenon.”
 I see God using people with these gifts for his glory all over the world and in many corners of Christendom. (cf. 1 Cor.
 14:5, Matt.
 12:33, etc).